PedroCristo/README-TEST/README.md

 ![Sign up 1](./assets/readme/features/interactive_messages/watches_clocks_messages_registration_alert.jpg)

-- When users sign up to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>
+- When users sign up to the website they will see a message at the top right of the page saying "Confirmation e-mail sent to (email used to sign up)".<br>

 ### Sign up 2

 ![Sign up 2](./assets/readme/features/interactive_messages/watches_clocks_messages_registration_success.jpg)

-- When users sign up to the website they will see a message at the top of the page saying "Successfully signed in as (username)".<br>
+- User have to confirm the email used for signing up and will see at the top right of the page the following message "You have confirmed (email used to sign up)".<br>

 ### Login